FreemanJE/lesson-plans/SPA/2022/Week 09/02 March.md

 ### Morning 09:00 - 12:00

-+ React Router
++ useEffect
+  + When to use useEffect?
-+ useEffect and the fetch API
++ The fetch API

 ### Afternoon 13:00 - 16:15